 There are countless, largely indistinguishable pubs masquerading as gastropubs when it comes to midday on a Sunday.
 Nowhere more so than in the Walthamstow area.
 But, at the Castle, nestled in a residential area to the south of Walthamstow’s bougie little “village,” the roast is worth going out for.
 Three protein options, usually beef, chicken, and pork, plus a vegetarian nut roast, come with well-seasoned veg, such as roasted carrots, spiced red cabbage, parsnips, greens, crisp roast potatoes, and a Yorkshire pudding.
-It is a generous serving of a consistent and accomplished roast; critically, the gravy is of the highest, richest quality.
+It is a generous serving of a consistent and accomplished roast, and critically, the gravy is of the highest, richest quality.

 Red Lion and Sun

 A fellow Highgate landmark to The Bull and Last, The Red Lion and Sun has a sizeable beef roast on Sundays — it’s classic, but quality, a hallmark across a menu that includes the likes of oysters, mussels, and crab on toast all deployed with the care and attention that they need to really shine.
-Outdoor dining in its front and back gardens.

 Also featured in: